 Slipping into the clear water, I swim towards the waterfall and lie back, looking up towards the bluest of skies.
 The waterfall and the rocks from which it is tumbling may be manmade but it is nevertheless a cooling sound in the heat of the day.
-I slowly float beneath the fronds of a palm tree (a real one) as the skyscrapers of Dubai come into view; the juxtaposition of beachside resort and gleaming city towers mesmerises me.
+I slowly float beneath the fronds of a palm tree (a real one) as the Dubai skyscrapers come into view; the juxtaposition of beachside resort and gleaming city towers mesmerises me.

-While I knew I would love the old town’s souks and activities such as the fabulous food tour with Frying Pan Adventures, what I didn’t see coming, on a recent visit to Dubai, was just how much I would utterly adore the cityscape of bright, shiny, modern, gigantic and simply stunning skyscrapers.
+While I knew I would love the old town’s souks and activities such as the fabulous food tour with Frying Pan Adventures, what I didn’t see coming, on a recent visit to Dubai, was just how much I would utterly adore the cityscape of bright, shiny, modern, gigantic and simply stunning Dubai skyscrapers.

 Dubai is a city that has always fascinated me.
 It’s not my usual style city break that’s for sure – think shabby chic in Paris or exploring the ancient sites in Rome – yet for many years now I have yearned to visit Dubai, known as the City of Gold thanks to the vast amounts that change hands every day in the famous gold souks.

 While no manmade structures could ever surpass Mother Natures’ handy work, the city is never-the-less a magnificent sight, rising out of the vast desert sands that surround it.

 The Burj Khalifa

-There is no denying that the skyscrapers of Dubai collectively are impressive, yet one lone, astonishingly tall tower rises high above them all; standing sentinel, quietly watching the vibrant city at its feet.
+There is no denying that the Dubai skyscrapers collectively are impressive, yet one lone, astonishingly tall tower rises high above them all; standing sentinel, quietly watching the vibrant city at its feet.

-If you have ever read my tale about overcoming my fear of heights in Bologna, you may well have questioned my sanity had you borne witness to my excitement at the prospect of ascending the Burj Kahlifa, the tallest building in the world.
+If you have ever read my tale about overcoming my fear of heights in Bologna, you may well have questioned my sanity had you borne witness to my excitement at the prospect of ascending the Burj Khalifa, the tallest building in the world.
 (I think skipping was involved but let’s keep that just between us if that’s OK.)